 a) allocate a place in advance of the family arriving in the area (as long as one is available), provided the application is accompanied by an official letter that declares a relocation date.
+This must be an official government letter issued by a government department e.g. FCDO, UKVi, DIT.
+We will not refuse to process an application or refuse a place solely because the family do not yet have an intended address, or do not yet live in the area.

-This must be an official government letter issued by a government department e.g. FCDO, b) use the address at which the child will live when applying their oversubscription criteria, as long as the parents provide some evidence of their intended address.
+b) use the address at which the child will live when applying their oversubscription criteria, as long as the parents provide some evidence of their intended address.
 For example, we will use a Unit or quartering address as the child's home address where a parent requests this.